 Satellites have a role to play in detecting, monitoring and characterizing fires.
 There are satellite systems currently in orbit that provide information on different fire characteristics: location and timing of active fires, burned area, areas that are dry and susceptible to wildfire outbreaks, and pyrogenic trace gas and aerosol emissions.
 These satellite systems have different capabilities in terms of spatial resolution, sensitivity, spectral bands, and times and frequencies of overpasses, but none of the sensing systems prior to NASA's MODIS included fire monitoring in their design.

 - 10 Jul.
 2018: Collection 6 MCD64CMQ burned area climate modeling grid (CMG) product is now available.
-Release of the CMG active fire product will follow later this summer.
+Release of the CMG active fire product will follow in early 2019.

 - 6 Feb.
 2017: Collection 6 MCD64A1 burned area product now available from the LP DAAC.

 - 30 Jan.
 2017: The MODIS Collection 6 MCD64A1 global burned area product is now available in HDF, GeoTIFF, and Shapefile formats.
 See the MCD64A1 Burned Area Product User's Guide for details.